-The embryonic plant protected by an outer shell, formed when pollen fertilizes the female plant.
-Cannabis seeds are ready to plant and grow once they successfully germinate, or once the root has broken through the seed.
-They can be found in multiple forms; regular, feminized, and auto-flowering.
-Home growers of cannabis often choose to grow feminized seeds to ensure that the adult plant will be a flowering female.
+Cannabis seeds are ready to plant and grow once they successfully germinate or once the root has broken through the protective outer shell of the seed.
+Cannabis seeds are available in regular, feminized, and auto-flowering forms.
+Home growers of cannabis often choose feminized seeds to ensure that the adult plant will be a flowering female.

 As with all angiosperms, or flowering plants, cannabis produces seeds that contain all of the genetic information needed for growth and reproduction.
 When a seed is planted, the translation of this genetic material dictates each unique physical characteristic the mature plant will have.
 If these are desirable traits, like potency, smell, vigor, etc., a breeder can select for these through a long process of genetic stabilization through generations, which eventually leads to the creation of a cultivar, or strain.

 Cannabis seeds are about the size of a peppercorn, ovular in form, and pointed on each end with a ridge that transverses longitudinally on only one side from tip to tip.
 It is this ridge that opens up during germination.
 The opposite side is rounded.
 The body of the seed is brown, but underdeveloped and unfertilized seeds can have an off-white color and are typically smaller in size.